UPPMAX/HPC-python/docs/lesson_plans/20250425/README.md

 ## References

-- `[Brendle et al, 2017]` Brendle, Joanna, Robert Lock, and Kate Piazza.
+- `[Brendle et al, 2017]`Brendle, Joanna, Robert Lock, and Kate Piazza.
   "A study of co-teaching identifying effective implementation strategies."
   International Journal of Special Education 32.3 (2017): 538-550.
 - `[Chapple, 2009]` Chapple, James William.
   Co-teaching: From obstacles to opportunities.
 Ashland University, 2009.
-- `[Conderman et al., 2008]` Conderman, Greg, et al. Purposeful co-teaching: Real cases and effective strategies.
+- `[Conderman et al., 2008]` Conderman, Greg, et al.
+  Purposeful co-teaching: Real cases and effective strategies.
   Corwin Press, 2008.
 - `[Cook & Friend, 1995]`    Cook, Lynne, and Marilyn Friend.
   "Co-teaching: Guidelines for creating effective practices."
   Focus on exceptional children 28 (1995).
 - `[Hepner & Newman, 2010]` Hepner, Stephanie, and Sarah Newman.
   "Teaching is teamwork: Preparing for, planning, and implementing effective co-teaching practice."
 International Schools Journal 29.2 (2010).
 - `[Peery, 2019]` Peery, Angela.
+  The Co-Teacher's Playbook:
-The Co-Teacher′ s Playbook: What It Takes to Make Co-Teaching Work for Everyone.
+  What It Takes to Make Co-Teaching Work for Everyone.
 Corwin Press, 2019.
 - `[Sharon, 2014]` Pratt, Sharon.
   "Achieving symbiosis: Working through challenges found in co-teaching to achieve effective co-teaching relationships."
   Teaching and teacher education 41 (2014): 1-12.
 - `[Simmons & Magiera, 2007]` Simmons, Rhea J., and Kathleen Magiera.
-"Evaluation of Co-Teaching in Three High Schools within One School District: How Do You Know when You Are TRULY Co-Teaching?."
+  "Evaluation of Co-Teaching in Three High Schools within One School
+  District: How Do You Know when You Are TRULY Co-Teaching?."
   Teaching Exceptional Children Plus 3.3 (2007): n3.
 - `[Walther-Thomas et al., 1996]` Walther-Thomas, Chriss, Mimi Bryant, and Sue Land.
-"Planning for effective co-teaching the key to successful inclusion: The key to successful inclusion."
+"Planning for effective co-teaching the key to successful
+  inclusion: The key to successful inclusion."
   Remedial and special education 17.4 (1996): 255-264.